derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/05/2026 16:59:19 : 3 Database Admins walked into a NoSQL bar.
+25/05/2026 17:41:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Child: Dad, why does the sun rise in the east and set in the west?
-Dad: Son, it's working, don't touch it.
+A product manager walks into a bar, asks for drink.
+Bartender says no, but will consider adding later.
 <!-- replace-with-joke ends -->